ericnewton/loggo/README.md

     $ ./bin/accumulo loggo-server --config conf/loggo.ini

+For detailed instructions for configuring typical applications, see INSTALL.md.

 There is a simple command line search utility which uses the power of Accumulo iterators to distribute the data extraction for analysis.

 For example: